samuelwehrli/MyContactsApp/README.md

 ## To Do

-- Would be nice to have all options ins the sidebar
+- Would be nice to have all options in the sidebar
   - before login -> login / register
   - After login: logout button and pages in pages
   - **Or:** Hide sidebar during login!